slim-template/slim/README.md

 ### Setting options at runtime

 There are two ways to set options at runtime.
-For Tilt templates (`Slim::Template`) you can set the options when you instatiate the template:
+For Tilt templates (`Slim::Template`) you can set the options when you instantiate the template:

 ~~~ ruby
 Slim::Template.new('template.slim', optional_option_hash).render(scope)